 Problematic alcohol use is classified in the American Psychiatric Association's Diagnostic and statistical manual of mental disorders, 5th ed., (DSM-5) as alcohol-use disorder, with severity specified as mild, moderate, or severe, depending on the number of diagnostic criteria that have been met.

 Alcohol-use disorder results from a variety of genetic, psychosocial, and environmental factors.
-It is characterised by increased tolerance to the effects of alcohol, the presence of characteristic withdrawal signs and symptoms, and impaired control over the quantity and frequency of drinking.
+National Institute on Alcohol Abuse and Alcoholism (NIAAA) external link opens in a new window It is characterised by increased tolerance to the effects of alcohol, the presence of characteristic withdrawal signs and symptoms, and impaired control over the quantity and frequency of drinking.
 Alcohol-use disorder can be associated with a variety of medical and psychiatric sequelae.
 The World Health Organization's tenth edition of the International statistical classification of diseases and related health problems (ICD-10) defines alcohol-use disorders in a similar manner.

 Alcohol-use disorder is diagnosed when, over a 12-month period, the patient's drinking has caused clinically significant impairment or distress, as determined by the presence of least 2 or more diagnostic criteria (see Diagnostic categories under Diagnosis step-by-step).
 ICD-10 designates an analogous category of 'harmful alcohol use'.